FREE ONLINE ED ASSESSMENT. Start Here

-The leaves of a particular species of mango called Mangifera indica have been used in healing practices like Ayurveda for thousands of years.
+For instance, the leaves of a particular species of mango called Mangifera indica have been used in healing practices like Ayurveda for thousands of years.
+In India, they are considered a sacred fruit, with some believing mango trees grant wishes.

 This tropical fruit is an excellent source of vitamin C, containing 40 percent of the recommended daily value.
-Vitamin C aids your immune system, helps your body absorb iron and promotes cell growth and repair.
+Vitamin C aids your immune system, helps your body absorb iron, and promotes cell growth and repair.

-Mangos also contain small amounts of vitamin B6, vitamin E, vitamin A and vitamin K.
+Mangos also contain small amounts of vitamin B6, vitamin E, vitamin A, and vitamin K.

 Vitamin A is essential for many health benefits, including: